umbraco/UmbracoDocs/Implementation/Composing/index.md

 ## Collections
->"Collections of elements", for example the ContentFinders collection Collections are another concept that Umbraco uses to make things simpler, on top of DI.
+>"Collections of elements", for example the ContentFinders collection. - Collections are another concept that Umbraco uses to make things simpler, on top of DI.
 A collection builder builds a collection, allowing users to add and remove types before anything is actually registered into DI.

 Below is a list of collections with their corresponding 'collection type' and how items for this collection 'out of the box' are registered.